mayakobchenko/updated-metadata-wizard/README.md

+$ node -v
+node version is used 22.14.0

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.